Fulica americana americana

 - High counts: 17,359 at Capitol Beach Lake, Lancaster Co 24 Oct 2009, 8000 at Lake Ogallala, Keith Co 28 Sep 2012, and 6315 at Crescent Lake NWR, Garden Co 15 Sep 1978 (Fred Zeillemaker, pers. comm.).

 Winter: Numbers in late fall and early winter are dictated by weather and ice conditions.
-Overwintering requires open water throughout the winter; most reports in recent years are from the North Platte River Valley and Missouri River counties, although lesser numbers winter at Gavin’s Point Dam, Cedar and Knox Cos, and Harlan County Reservoir, Harlan Co.
+Overwintering requires open water throughout the winter; most reports in recent years are from the North Platte River Valley, lower Missouri River counties, and Salt Creek in Lancaster Co, although lesser numbers winter at Gavin’s Point Dam, Cedar and Knox Cos, and Harlan County Reservoir, Harlan Co.
 Statewide, numbers are lowest mid Jan to early Feb.

 - High counts: 1316 at Lake Ogallala 5 Feb 2000 and 586 there 23 Jan 1999.